Qatar says 'prejudice and racism' behind criticism of 2022 World Cup

 DISASTER

-"The West should know that if it belittles Qatar and its right to organize (the cup), it's belittling every single Arab state."
+"The West should know that if it belittles Qatar and its right to organise (the cup), it's belittling every single Arab state."

 Hassan Homoud, a Qatari from the town of Wakra, said on Twitter that up until the 2022 event "there’s going to be a permanent attack on us from the West on racial grounds with the help of some of their Arab pawns.
 Blatter's resignation is not going to be the last chapter."